ryansheehy0/Neo-C/possible_features.md

 - Assigning functions to variables
 	- Maybe don't include.
 Could be confusing.
 	- When you create a function you should be able to use it like a variable.
-- How to do functions as arguments
+- How to do functions as arguments.
+Lamda arguments.
 - Creating libraries
 	- Should be done through the compiler.
 	- Should have 2 settings.
 Include links or not.
 - asm keyword?
-- enums
-	- Make all enums, enum classes?
-Probably.
-Makes code more readable.
-- Smart pointers
+- Smart pointers and nullptr
 - `co_await`, `co_return`, `co_yield`?
 - `constexpr`, `consteval`, `constinit`
 - Use the `?` to wrap things in `std::optional`
+	- Don't use optionals for error handling.
 - Macros
+- All the types of errors
+	- InvalidConversion
+	- OutOfRange
+- Should split and join be in Convert Library?

 ## Other notes/ideas
 - In C++, I should make variable names have _ in the middle of them so they don't conflict with any of the user defined variables.